jsford64/jiffy-compression/README.md

 ## Dependencies

-Jiffy was written and tested using Python 3.10.
+Jiffy-lidar was written and tested using Python 3.10.

 ### Python Module Dependencies